 where are we now? day two at london fashion week men's

-The second day of autumn/winter 17 men's shows ignited a call for arms as London's young designers got up close and political.
+The second day of fall/winter 17 men's shows ignited a call for arms as London's young designers got up close and political.

 lou dalton fall/winter 17